e-HAIL Members

 Assistant Professor, School of Information

-Areas of Expertise: Human-centered approaches to AI; societal implications of AI; emotion AI.
+Areas of Expertise: Human-centered approaches to AI; societal implications of AI; emotion AI

 The Human in Emotion Recognition on Social Media: Attitudes, Outcomes, Risks